 Once it is verified that a crisis exists, the building administrator or designee sets the database calls in motion.
-When a crisis occurs during weekends, vacation periods, or when a large number of staff is away from the school, it will be necessary to transmit information via a phone tree.
+When a crisis occurs during weekends, vacation periods, or when a large number of staff is away from the school, it will be necessary to transmit information via a phone tree when an automated message system cannot be used.
+If the system is not available, any available classified staff will be called upon to make calls as necessary under the guidance of school administration.
 At other times, when crises occur when school is in session, only the people outside the school building need to be contacted via telephone.